uphy/agent-sync/internal/cli/testdata/project-test/test/projectA/commands/deploy.md

   description: >-
     This command is used to deploy the application.
   allowed-tools: Bash(git add:*), Bash(git status:*), Bash(git commit:*)
+copilot:
+  description: >-
+    This command is used to deploy the application.
 ---

 # Deploy Command